nabto/nabto-embedded-sdk/README.md

 ## Namespace

-The Nabto Embedded SDK is under the namespace `nes_` for functions and types an `NES_` for constants and macros.
+The Nabto Embedded SDK is under the namespace `nabto_` for functions and types an `NABTO_` for constants and macros.